christophergandrud/yrcurnt_corrected/README.md

 a valid measure of *government* election timing.

 - Some countries are less clear cut in that they are semi-presidential.
-Nonetheless, in a number of these cases (e.g. Romania), however, the PM is the clear leader of the government and the domestic policy agenda.
+Nonetheless, in a number of these cases (e.g. Romania), the PM is the clear leader of the government and the domestic policy agenda.
 These powers are most relevant for studying things like public budgeting.

 #### Reliability concerns

 - There are many instances where election years are not recorded as 0, as the coding scheme defines.
+See the table below for details.

 ## Updated Data